 Results:

+4 Ethics and Intellectual Property

-4The following contains the project’s ethical issues and intellectual property claims.
+The following contains the project’s ethical issues and intellectual property claims.

+4.1 Intellectual Property Rights

-4Gooey is participating in the Grove City College Entrepreneurship department’s VentureLab program.
+Gooey is participating in the Grove City College Entrepreneurship department’s VentureLab program.
 This releases the team from the College’s original intellectual property ownership on any work done on this project while on campus or using College resources [28].
 The team completely owns all intellectual property rights for all code, designs, and ideas.

+4.2 Plans for After College

-4Gooey may not remain the same after graduation from Grove City College.
+Gooey may not remain the same after graduation from Grove City College.
 Some team members have expressed intentions of leaving the team after graduation, due to full-time jobs.
 Zachary Nafziger has no plans to continue with future development of the project outside of Grove City College and will no longer be involved with the design or implementation of future versions of the application.
 Seth Loew has a full-time job but is interested in pursuing the project and being part of establishing a business with Gooey.
 Aaron Rosenberger intends to pursue working on the project and establishing a business.
 Michael Kytka plans to have a full-time job but wants to continue working on Gooey as he is able.
 Sam Kibler plans to do full-time work as well, but would like to continue the project.
 The members agree that they must implement additional features before officially establishing a business in order to remain viable.

+4.3 Trade Secrets

-4The project makes use of customized sorting and matching algorithms, as well as data analysis algorithms.
+The project makes use of customized sorting and matching algorithms, as well as data analysis algorithms.
 The application uses these trade secrets in management and creation of lists of drivers, customers, restaurants, and delivery locations.

 For example, the service may use an algorithm similar to SHARK search, which manages and queries a network of nodes arranged by a hierarchy of keywords [29] [30].
 Additionally, the relatively new industry of data mining is beginning to consider customer preferences, “rather than assumed general characteristics” [31].

+4.4 Trademarks

-4The Gooey cookie logo and all variations are trademarked.
+The Gooey cookie logo and all variations are trademarked.
 Variations include the lone image, the word “Gooey” in the font Aller, and the image and word together.

+4.5 Copyrights

-4The entire project and all designs created by team members are copyrighted by Gooey © 2015.
+The entire project and all designs created by team members are copyrighted by Gooey © 2015.

+4.6 Ethical Issues

-4As with most socially-powered applications, there is the potential for users to use the system with nefarious intentions.
+As with most socially-powered applications, there is the potential for users to use the system with nefarious intentions.
 Examples of such abuse include predators looking for potential victims and finding them through the system, and users selling illegal goods and services, such as illicit drugs and prostitution [4].
 Software like ours cannot easily avoid this problem, but our application collects data about how users are interacting with the system so that proper legal action can be taken afterwards, with presentable evidence.
 This data collection is potentially an ethical issue, especially if a malicious user was to gain access to private information, such as names, email addresses, phone numbers, location data, password hashes, and application usage information.
 In order to protect users of the application and the members of Gooey, we will have several measures in place.